isomerpages/edb-pix/_company-case-studies/Case studies by industry/Urban solutions & sustainability.md

 third_nav_title: Case studies by industry
 ---
 # Urban solutions &amp; sustainability
-Read more in the case studies below to find out how global companies in the urban solutions &amp; sustainability industry have established activities and operations in Singapore for their business in Asia and beyond. <br>
+Read more in the case studies below to find out how global companies in the urban solutions and sustainability industry have established activities and operations in Singapore for their business in Asia and beyond. <br>
 <br>
 [3M Smart Urban Solutions Lab](https://www.edb.gov.sg/content/edb/en/our-industries/company-highlights/3m-smart-urban-solutions-lab.html)
 [AECOM](https://www.edb.gov.sg/content/edb/en/our-industries/company-highlights/aecom.html)